8020admin/tim-burton-docuseries/WEBFLOW_INTEGRATION.md

 ## 🎯 **Overview**

 This guide shows you how to integrate the authentication system into your Webflow project.
-The system supports both Google Sign-In and Email/Password authentication.
+The system uses **data attributes** for all interactions, making it flexible and easy to integrate without ID or class conflicts.

 ## 🏗️ **Clean Architecture**